The Museum of Aquitaine scientific and cultural plan 2011-2016

 A plan centred on exchanges

-For these reasons, the Museum of Aquitaine's new scientific and cultural plan (2011 – 2016) is centred on this notion of exchange and of the circulation of people, goods and ideas.
+For these reasons, the Museum of Aquitaine's new scientific and cultural plan (2011 – 2016) is focused on this notion of exchange and of the circulation of people, goods and ideas.
 The concept offers a broader vision of the town and the region, provides a historical perspective on today's comprehension of exchanges along the Atlantic arc, and finally enables the organisation of the different collections of the museum in a balanced manner, the regional and non-European collections finding a legitimate place in relation to this guiding thread.

 In this way, the museum also employs contemporary historiographical approaches which suggest a new way of interrogating history.